LexiFi/dead_code_analyzer/CONTRIBUTING.md

 - Update the expected results found in the `check` directory according to your changes and common sense (i.e. do not expect a result that is obviously wrong);
 - Run `make check` and verify nothing is broken;
+- Optionally: compare your old and new results on external projects like OPAM or js_of_ocaml and check that no errors have been introduced
-- Optionally (not regularly updated): compare your results to the one reported in the `results` directory for better verification (some cases may not have their corresponding simplified test written yet).
+(some cases may not have their corresponding simplified test written yet).

 ## Misc